 Step 2 - Check the scholarship deadlines

-Although applications are accepted at any time of the year, your highest chance of success in obtaining a scholarship is to apply before the relevant deadline.
-The deadlines listed below are for entry into the course for the following year.
+Although applications are accepted at any time of the year, you'll have the best chance of success if you apply before the scholarship deadlines below (for entry into the course for the following year).

 - Domestic students: 31 October

 More on Fees and Scholarships

 Before submitting an application, you must have the written support of an academic supervisor.
 Obtain this by emailing the appropriate School the following documents and information:

 - All higher education transcripts

 - A brief summary of your intended area of research

 - The names of at least two prospective supervisors that align with your intended area of research.